kirupapremakannan/Sentimental-Analysis/README.md

 ## Contributing

 Contributions to this project are encouraged and welcomed.
 Whether it's proposing new features, fixing bugs, or improving documentation, all contributions are valuable.
-Please refer to the CONTRIBUTING.md file for guidelines on how to contribute to the project.